Development of Social Democratic Politics

 - Regulation of prison labour.

-The fact that all of those demands sound quite temperate today, tells us a lot about the living conditions of working people 135 years ago.
+The fact that all of those demands sound quite temperate today, except to many Americans, tells us a lot about the living conditions of working people 135 years ago.

 Together with the German labour unions, the SPD came to embrace a moderate, democratic, evolutionary approach to socialism.
 By 1914, the SPD had become the single largest political party in the German parliament; its lead was followed elsewhere in the Western world.